junxit/us-congress-bills-113/metadata.md

 - 2013-06-26 — Introduced in House
 - 2013-06-26 — Referred to the House Committee on Veterans' Affairs.
 - 2013-06-26 — Referred to the Subcommittee on Health.
+- 2014-03-27 — Subcommittee Hearings Held.
+- 2014-05-28 — Considered under suspension of the rules. (consideration: CR H4861)
+- 2014-05-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2527.
+- 2014-05-28 — Mr. Miller (FL) moved to suspend the rules and pass the bill.
+- 2014-05-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4861)
+- 2014-05-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4861)